I discovered I had menieres disease on a short romantic weekend break in Venice.

 I’d previously had a slight buzzing in my ear and a feeling of pressure in my head at work.
 I was having trouble making out what people were saying.

-My first ever vertigo attack came in my hotel room one evening I suddenly hit the bathroom floor and could not move for 5 hours, then I vomited and blacked out.
+My first ever vertigo attack came in my hotel room after work one evening.
+I suddenly hit the bathroom floor and could not move for 5 hours, then I vomited and blacked out.
 I had no idea what was happening and thought I had food poisoning.

-My memories of Venice on a long weekend were unromantic.
-I sat on the waterbus and could not get off it, going round and round until evening.
+The first day I had one on the waterbus and could not get off it, going round and round until evening.

-The next day I went to a café, rushed to the toilet and could not get out until I eventually vomited down the toilet.
+Next day I went to a café, felt dizzy, rushed to the toilet and could not get out for an hour until I had eventually vomited down the toilet.

-On return home from Venice the following week I had an attack every day for 5 days.
+On return home from Venice the following week I had a vertigo attack every day for 5 days.